funcool/rumext/README.md

 https://reactjs.org/docs/react-component.html

-## Functional Components
+## Function Components

-Functional components are defined using functions, and exposes a limited set of functionalities supported by class based tanks to the combination of **React Hooks** and higher-order components.
+Function components as it's name says, are defined using plain functions.
+Rumext exposes a lightweigh macro over a `fn` that convert props from js-object to cljs map (shallow) and exposes a facility for docorate (wrap) with other higher-order components.

 Let's see a example of how to define a component: